skanda-vasishta/LAL/README.md

 - Loading existing trades for editing
 - Calculating draft pick values
 - Rendering the TradeBuilder component
-- Also has a sidebar where you can view saved trades and edit those past trades/
+- Also has a sidebar where you can view saved trades and edit those past trades.

 The page dynamically switches between "Create New Trade" and "Edit Trade" modes based on URL parameters.